hcanyurdagul/DSA210-Project/README.md

 ## Methodology

 1. **Data Collection:**
-   Team statistics will be collected for several consecutive EuroLeague seasons using `pandas.read_html()` from the official EuroLeague website.
+   Team statistics will be collected for several consecutive EuroLeague seasons using `pandas.read_html()` from the Hack a Stat website.
-   Each season’s data table will be merged into a single dataset with a new column, `Season`, for temporal reference.
+   Data will be saved in cvs format.

 2. **Data Cleaning and Feature Engineering:**
    - Column names will be standardized as: FG% (Field Goal Percentage), 3P% (Three-Point Percentage), FT% (Free Throw Percentage), REB (Rebounds), AST (Assists), STL (Steals), BLK (Blocks), TOV (Turnovers), PIR (Performance Index Rating).